kstenerud/iOS-Universal-Framework/README.md

 This cuts the compilation time down by 2/3, since it no longer has to do a full build process when building as a dependency.

+#### Building From Command Line

+Since "archive" is not a supported xcodebuild build action, you must specify the env variable "UFW_ACTION=archive" in your xcodebuild command to build it as a universal framework.

+To avoid opening the destination folder when building from command line, set the env variable "UFW_OPEN_BUILD_DIR=False" in your xcodebuild command.

 ### Only One Script

 The initial beta version had 2 scripts: a clean script and a build script.
 Mk 7